A primer on the closure of algebraic complexity classes under factoring: Factoring via Hensel lifting

+In \Cref{sec:lagrange-inversion}, we discuss a non-iterative proof of factor closure for $\VP$ based on a classical identity due to Lagrange.
+Extending this closure result to fields of small characteristic remains an open problem.

-\begin{question}[Open] Is the class $\VP$ closed under taking factors over fields of positive characteristic? \end{question}
+\begin{questype}{Open Problem} Is the class $\VP$ closed under taking factors over fields of positive characteristic? \end{questype}

 As mentioned earlier, Kaltofen~\cite[Theorem 2]{Kal1987} proved a special case of factor closure for polynomials in $\VP$ of the form $g^e$ (i.e., $h = 1$ in \Cref{thm:vp-closure}) over fields of characteristic zero.
 Andrews~\cite{And2020} removed the dependence on characteristic in this result for the $\log$-variate regime, thereby making progress toward resolving \Cref{question:vp-factors-fq}.
-Later, we will discuss a more general progress on this question, where factors of polynomials in $\VP$ over finite fields are shown to be \emph{explicit}.
+Later, we will discuss progress on this question in a more general setting, where factors of polynomials in $\VP$ over finite fields are shown to be \emph{explicit}.

 There are other natural classes for which a factor closure result, similar to \Cref{thm:vp-closure}, does hold.
 Notably, these include classes that contain $\VP$, and also classes that are contained in $\VP$.
 We discuss these next.